-(a) Business segment
+(a) Business segmen

-Operating segments are reported in a manner consistent with the internal reporting provided to the Chief Operating Decision Maker (CODM) i.e. Board of Directors and Chief Operating Officer.
-The CODM regularly monitors and reviews the operating result of the whole Group as one segment of "Integrated waste management services".
+Operating segments are reported in a manner consistent with the internal reporting provided to the Chief Operating Decision Maker (CODM).
+The CODM regularly monitors and reviews the operating result of the whole Group as one segment of "Integrated waste management".
 Thus, as defined in Ind AS 108 "Operating Segments", the Group's entire business falls under this one operational segment.